lynellf/prismjs-code-block-wc/readme.md

 # Prismjs Code-Block Web Component

 [View on NPM](https://www.npmjs.com/package/prism-code-block-wc)

 [View on GitHub](https://github.com/lynellf/prismjs-code-block-wc)

 ## What is this?
 A basic configuration of [Prismjs](https://prismjs.com/) as a web component.
 To keep the bundle-size modest (~40kb minified), not every language is included.
 Just some of my favorites, or those I'm interested in.
 Furthermore, only one stylesheet is included.

+## Who is this for?
+You want to use Prism quick and fast, with a pre-defined configuration, and not too many external dependencies within your HTML document.
+You plan using the same configuration across a variety of environments and frameworks.

+## Who is this not for?
+You want an extensive/specific level of customization.
+In this case, you'll want to use [Prism's Node.js package.](https://www.npmjs.com/package/prismjs)

 ### Languages Included